Renchunzi-Xie/MaNo/README.md

 Step 2: Estimate OOD error on CIFAR-10C, CIFAR-100C, and TinyImageNet-C using commands in `./bash/mano.sh`.

-> [!WARNING]
-> This library is currently in a phase of active refactoring to improve its usability.
-Some features are subject to change without prior notice.
 You can simply use the 'main' branch to reproduce the results.
-We appreciate your understanding.
->

 ## Authors
 - [Renchunzi Xie](https://scholar.google.com/citations?user=EQSNE-wAAAAJ&hl=zh-CN)